Guglielmo Libri Carucci dalla Sommaja

 Guglielmo Libri Carucci dalla Sommaja (1 January 1803 – 28 September 1869) was an Italian count and mathematician, who became known for his love and subsequent theft of ancient and precious manuscripts.

-Appointed the Inspector of Libraries in France, Libri began stealing the books he was responsible for, fleeing to England when the theft was discovered, along with 30,000 books and manuscripts inside 18 trunks.
-He was sentenced in France to 10 years in jail in absentia; some of the stolen works were returned when he died, but many remained missing.
+After being appointed the Inspector of Libraries in France, Libri began stealing the books he was responsible for.
+He fled to England when the theft was discovered, along with 30,000 books and manuscripts inside 18 trunks.
+In France, he was sentenced to 10 years in jail in absentia; some of the stolen works were returned when he died, but many remained missing.

 Life

 In Italy

-He was born on New Year's Day, 1 January 1803 in Florence, Italy.
+Libri was born on New Year's Day, 1 January 1803 in Florence, Italy.
 He entered the University of Pisa in 1816, starting to study law, but soon switching to mathematics.
 He graduated in 1820, his first works being praised by Babbage, Cauchy, and Gauss.